glpi-project/docdev/source/devapi/acl.rst

 Ex: In Computer class, we have a ``static $rightname = 'computer';``

 Value is a numeric sum of integer constants.

-Bases right values can be in inc/define.php:
+Bases right values can be found in inc/define.php:

 .. code-block:: php